Chapter 1 - General provisions

 Section 43 – Decisions on infringement penalties

-In the event of intentional or negligent infringement of regulations issued pursuant to section 6, fifth paragraph, section 10, or regulations issued pursuant to section 10, section 11, section 12, section 13, section 14, section 15, section 16, section 17, section 18, first paragraph, or section 20, second paragraph, which either is considered material or has taken place repeatedly, an infringement penalty may be fixed that is to be paid by the person at whom the decision is directed.
+In the event of intentional or negligent infringement of section 6, section 10, section 11, section 12, section 13, section 13 a, section 14 first paragraph, section 15, section 16, section 16 a first paragraph a, section 17, section 18, section 20 second paragraph or of regulations pursuant to section 6 fifth paragraph or section 10, which is considered significant or which has taken place repeatedly, an infringement penalty may be stipulated and is to be paid by the party to whom the decision is directed.

 In the determination of the amount of the penalty, emphasis shall be given to the severity, scope and effects of the infringement.

 Payment of the infringement penalty shall fall due four weeks after the decision is made.
 A final decision relating to an infringement penalty shall constitute a ground for enforcement of the amount due.

 The Ministry may by regulation provide more detailed rules relating to the assessment of infringement penalties.

 Chapter 8 - Cross-border enforcement, etc.

 The provisions in this chapter apply to acts undertaken in the course of trade that contravene provisions which pursuant to the EEA Agreement protect the collective interests of consumers, as these provisions have been incorporated into Norwegian law.